-On June 3, 2018 we welcomed Rev. Cathie Sklenar-Studwell to St. Bartholomew’s.
+On June 3, 2018 we welcomed Rev. Cathie Sklenar-Studwell, as interim minister, to St. Bartholomew’s.
 She is a graduate of Drew University with a Masters in Divinity and a winner of the Alfred B. Hass award for excellence in Liturgy.
 She is also a graduate of Rutgers University where she majored in Clinical Psychology.
 While at Rutgers she was a staff writer for the university newspaper, The Targum.

 Rev. Cathie and her husband, Jay, their two children and 3 dogs love the outdoors.
 They enjoy camping, spending time at the Jersey shore, and kayaking.
 Rev. Cathie has been a student of yoga for the past twenty years and holds a green belt in Karate.
 She also enjoys singing, photography, volleyball and golf.